yamin-shihab/study-notes/grade-9/social.md

     + It originally aimed to assimilate First Nations peoples into European culture.
 Additionally, they had to give up their rights and status to vote, until 1960.
     + After lots of pressure from many groups, the government revised the Indian Act several times.
 + Metis people didn't receive the same rights as First Nations; rather, upon the formation of Manitoba, they received scrips which could be exchanged for land.
 However, they later gradually attained more rights as time progressed.

+## Immigration Laws and Policies

++ Push factors are things going on in a country that repels emigrants from it, while pull factors are things going on in another country that brings immigrants to it.
++ Canada has a relatively low birth rate per person, so immigration is heavily required for good population growth.
++ The Immigration and Refugee Protection Act dates from 2003 and establishes categories of who can come to Canada from other countries to make permanent homes.
+Immigration contributes to social, cultural, and economic benefits, as well as a more multicultural society.
+    + Of all immigrants as of 2006, 55% come for economic reasons, 28% come because of family, and 13% are refugees.
+    + Economic immigrants need to pass a point system to come to Canada; it assesses factors like health and education.
+    + In the past, Canada favored immigrants of British ancestry and restricted immigration from Asian countries, like China and India.
+    + Canada signed the UN Convention Relating to the Status of Refugees in 1951, and in 1976, Canada began to accept refugees steadily, instead of crisis by crisis.
+        + Refugees considered dangerous are excluded from entering Canada.
++ In 1985, Satnam Singh came to Canada from India seeking refugee status, but he was rejected under the 1976 Immigration Act.
+He couldn't appeal, because he wasn't a citizen, so the Supreme Court said this violated section 7 of Charter of Rights and Freedoms, saying the charter (excluding democratic rights) applies to everyone physically in Canada.
+This was known as the Singh decision.
++ Provinces can nominate how many immigrants they want, and how to allocate them for different economic sectors with labor shortages.
++ The Canada-Quebec Accord is an agreement to bring in more Francophone immigrants to Quebec.